Sean-Leishman/blog/content/projects/stocktrend.md

 ## Data Processing

 Now that we can gather relevant tweets with appropriate tags, we can now actually determine the sentiment to be associated with each tweet.
-The [RoBERTa large model](https://huggingface.co/roberta-large) was gathered from huggingface to be used for this process.
+The {{< newtabref href="https://huggingface.co/roberta-large" title="RoBERTa large model" >}} was gathered from huggingface to be used for this process.
 I may write a blog talking about this model but generally it is part of the BERT (Bidirectional Encoder Representation from Transformers) family of language models.
 BERT is based fundamentally on the encoder portion of the transformer model with an innovative training layer in order to efficiently represent contexts, however it differs from traditional RNNs as it uses an entire sentence at once rather than seeing words one after another, hence the model is bidirectional.
 BERT is specifically trained by masking words in the input and asking the model to predict the masked words and so the model is able to learn an internal representation of English.
 As such it is useful for us as we can tune the model to perform tasks such as sentiment analysis.
-This was done using this [kaggle](https://www.kaggle.com/datasets/kazanova/sentiment140) dataset in a supervised manner
+This was done using this {{< newtabref href="ttps://www.kaggle.com/datasets/kazanova/sentiment140" title="kaggle" >}} dataset in a supervised manner

 With the model trained and ready to make predictions, an API is used to interact with the model in order to seperate processes and as such at regular intervals tweets can be collected from the current bucket and processed, ready for display on the website.